MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-synapse-analytics.md

 ---
 title: OneLake integration with Azure Synapse Analytics
-description: Follow steps to read and write data in Fabric using Azure Synapse Spark. ms.reviewer: eloldag ms.author: mahi
+description: Learn about Microsoft Fabric integration with Azure services, specifically how to read and write data in Fabric using Azure Synapse Spark. ms.reviewer: eloldag ms.author: mahi
 author: matt1883